The Rest is Kidneys

 Bananas are not the problem!
 Hyperkalaemia and CKD

-This podcast is brought to you by Imperial College Healthcare NHS Trust and North West London Integrated Care Board (NWL NHS)
+The Rest is Kidneys podcast series is brought to you by Imperial College Healthcare NHS Trust and North West London Integrated Care Board (NWL NHS)

-In our first North West London Kidney Care episode, Dr Andrew Frankel and Prof Jeremy Levy, Consultant Nephrologists at Imperial College Healthcare NHS Trust, discuss hyperkalaemia (high potassium levels), particularly in patients with chronic kidney disease (CKD).
+In our first The Rest is Kidneys episode, Dr Andrew Frankel and Prof Jeremy Levy, Consultant Nephrologists at Imperial College Healthcare NHS Trust, discuss hyperkalaemia (high potassium levels), particularly in patients with chronic kidney disease (CKD).
 They explore when clinicians should be concerned about elevated potassium levels, the causes behind hyperkalaemia, and the best approaches to managing it in primary care.
 The episode aims to demystify the condition, provide clarity on when action is necessary, and offer practical tips for managing hyperkalaemia without unnecessary panic.

 Key points include understanding spurious hyperkalaemia in primary care, recognising when potassium levels are truly concerning, and the role of commonly prescribed medications such as ACE inhibitors and angiotensin receptor blockers.
 The doctors also discuss treatment options like potassium binders and diuretics, emphasising the importance of maintaining heart and kidney-protective medications where possible.
 The episode also touches on the role of diet in managing potassium levels, clarifying misconceptions about potassium-rich foods and their impact.